kentor/notejs/README.md

 - If you don't need authentication, check out the `gh-pages` branch which has commented out some code in `main.js` that disables authentication checking.
 - If you do need authentication, you need to set up simple auth on your firebase app.
 In your firebase app dashboard, go to "Simple Login" and then follow their instructions to set up "Authentication Providers".
 - In `main.js` replace the `twitter` in `App.auth.login('twitter', { preferRedirect: true, rememberMe: true });` with the provider of your choice.
-- In your firebase "Security Rules" tab, setup your security rules to allow a specific user to read/write.
+- In your firebase "Security Rules" tab, set up your security rules to allow a specific user to read/write.
 An example:

     ```
     {